cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 2. Riverty can still send a debt letter.
 They may eventually detect the fraud and cancel everything, but not immediately.
 3. Calling Riverty (+41 44 797 6740) may redirect you to their recovery service in Switzerland, Arvato.
 4. Arvato may not find you in their system, but you could still receive a letter a few days later—or even 3–4 weeks later—after Amazon requests to stop everything.
+5. Arvato will finally detect the hack after verifying your email and birthdate that does not match yours.
+Arvato told me that they have a bit more than 5+ customers in Switzerland per week at least having the same issue.

 ## Amazon basic pens unwanted and never ordered packages